Learn about roundabouts, including how to travel through them as a pedestrian, cyclist or driver.

 People using the crosswalk should look for approaching vehicle traffic, then move through the crosswalk to the triangular island.
 Before continuing, they should look for traffic entering or exiting the roundabout.
 When it is safe, they can continue through the crosswalk.

 Bicyclists can choose to ride through the roundabout with traffic or walk their bicycles through the pedestrian crosswalks similar to a traditional intersection.
 Like people driving, bicyclists must obey the rules of the roundabout as they proceed through the intersection.
 Riders who choose to walk their bicycles may find that some roundabout designs have a ramp onto the sidewalk, making it easier for bicycles to transition from the roadway to the sidewalk.

 Want to learn more?
 Watch a video about using a roundabout as a driver, pedestrian or bicyclist.

 How to drive through a roundabout depends on whether the roundabout is a single lane or multi-lane roundabout.

 When approaching a roundabout, there should be a yellow "roundabout ahead" warning sign with an advisory speed limit for the roundabout.

 Slow down as you approach the roundabout, and watch for pedestrians in the crosswalk.
 Continue towards the roundabout and look to your left as you near the yield sign and dashed yield line at the entrance to the circulating roadway.
 Yield to traffic already in the circulating roadway.
 If there is no traffic in the roundabout, you may enter without yielding.

 Once you see a gap in traffic, enter the circle and proceed to your exit.
-Make sure to stay in your lane as you navigate the roundabout, and look for pedestrians and use your turn signal before you exit.
+Make sure to stay in your lane as you navigate the roundabout, and look for pedestrians before you exit.